fluxcd/flagger/docs/gitbook/how-it-works.md

 [Flagger](https://github.com/weaveworks/flagger) takes a Kubernetes deployment and optionally a horizontal pod autoscaler \(HPA\) and creates a series of objects
-\(Kubernetes deployments, ClusterIP services and Istio virtual services\) to drive the canary analysis and promotion.
+\(Kubernetes deployments, ClusterIP services and Istio or App Mesh virtual services\) to drive the canary analysis and promotion.

 ![Flagger Canary Process](https://raw.githubusercontent.com/weaveworks/flagger/master/docs/diagrams/flagger-canary-hpa.png)